-1. Accept that you’re not perfect and won’t achieve everything you set out to do.
+1. Accept that you won’t achieve everything you set out to do

 We all want to be perfect and achieve everything we set out to do.
 This can lead us to being hard on ourselves when we don’t reach our goals, or even worse, we might be too critical of others who don’t reach their goals either.
 However, the reality is that life isn’t perfect, and your own actions aren’t always going to give you exactly what you want.